Saint Vincent and the Grenadines Population Pyramid (2025)

 How does Saint Vincent and the Grenadines rank globally by population?

-Saint Vincent and the Grenadines has a population of 0.1 million people as of 2025, representing approximately 0.00% of the global population.
+Saint Vincent and the Grenadines has a population of 99,937 people as of 2025.
 While not among the world's most populous nations, Saint Vincent and the Grenadines's demographic characteristics are significant for regional development patterns.
 The country's population size positions it as a smaller nation in global demographic terms.
 Understanding Saint Vincent and the Grenadines's population dynamics provides insights into broader trends affecting similar-sized countries worldwide, particularly regarding development challenges and opportunities.

 What does Saint Vincent and the Grenadines's age structure reveal about its development?